devspush/atom-android-single-page/README.md

 # Atom Android Single page
 This is an simple demostration of Atom app.
+Application is created by [DevsPush]: <https://devspush.com/>.

 ### Language
 * Kotlin